-Master of Science (M.S.) in PRTM, in person (thesis) and online (non-thesis) Master of Science (M.S.) in Youth Development Leadership (YDL), online only (non-thesis) Doctor of Philosophy (Ph.D.) in PRTM, in person and online
+- Master of Science (M.S.) in PRTM, in person (thesis) and online (non-thesis) - Master of Science (M.S.) in Youth Development Leadership (YDL), online only (non-thesis) - Doctor of Philosophy (Ph.D.) in PRTM, in person and online

 The graduate degrees are designed to increase the students' knowledge of their specific field, develop practical administrative and management skills, and, especially at the doctoral level, ensure strong research and educator training.
 Regardless of the delivery format (online or in person) the program optimizes opportunities for student-faculty interaction and mentoring.
+Please note that some graduate classes are taught in a hybrid format, with both online and oncampus students attending at the same time, to promote student interactions across graduate programs.